ntd/silverstrap-module/docs/en/usage.md

 [silverstrap](http://silverstripe.entidi.com/themes/#TOC-1) templates
 for generating a form.

-A layout in SilverStrap is a set of classes to be applied to the various components of the form.
+A layout in Silverstrap is a set of classes to be applied to the various components of the form.
 The default layout (`default`) keeps the form fields inside a single column somewhat in the center of the page.